Fantasy football: Six must-start QBs for Week 10

 Jalen Hurts is another high-end QB1 play this week.
 My list of six must-start quarterbacks also features some streaming options or injury fill-ins.

 Hurts, Fields, Patrick Mahomes, Tom Brady and Jimmy Garoppolo make up the Top 5 of my weekly rankings.
-Geno Smith, Goff, Justin Herbert, Josh Allen and Kyler Murray also are inside my Top 10.
+Geno Smith, Goff, Justin Herbert, Josh Allen and Kirk Cousins also are inside my Top 10.

 Joe Burrow, Lamar Jackson, Mac Jones and Zach Wilson should be benched or dropped due to Week 10 byes for the Cincinnati Bengals, Baltimore Ravens, New England Patriots and New York Jets.